Arts Challenge Unit 1 A & B

 Make sure you include these in your portfolio:

-- How you are going to achieve your challenge (including practical arrangements and how you will gather feedback)
+• A plan showing how you'll achieve your challenge (including practical arrangements and how you'll gather feedback)

 Download prompt sheets (in Word)